-The Maps collection has several hundred atlases on the 3rd floor, all designated as Map Room Ref in the online catalog.
+The Maps collection atlases are on the 3rd floor, designated as Map Room Ref in the online catalog.
 There are also atlases in the general collection.
 Using the word atlas in your search should bring up most of them.

-Right now, only atlases in the general collection --not the Map Room Ref atlases--can be checked out.
-Be sure to check the locations in the online catalog for individual titles, because sometimes a reference atlas also has a circulating counterpart in the general collection.
+Right now, only atlases in the general collection--not the Map Room Ref atlases--can be checked out.
+Be sure to check the locations in the online catalog for individual titles, because sometimes a reference atlas also has a circulating copy in the general collection.

 Most of our maps do circulate!
-Those that do not include the various historic maps collections, Army Map Service maps and Sanborn Fire Insurance maps, as well as "storage" maps which are usually over 30 years old and beginning to deteriorate (see Map Collections for more information).
+Those that do not are primarily the various historic maps collections, Army Map Service maps and Sanborn Fire Insurance maps, as well as maps labeled "storage" which are usually over 30 years old and beginning to deteriorate (see Map Collections for more information).
 So generally speaking, if they aren't locked up then they probably can be checked out.